codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-okta.md

 It is important to notice that [syncing with Okta]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/#syncing-of-teams-after-initial-sso-setup) only affects teams/groups and not individuals/persons.

 You can assign an Okta application in both groups and individual people.
 Codefresh will only sync people that are inside teams.
-Newly created people in Okta that are _not_ assigned in a team will **NOT** be synced to Codefresh.
-You should assign them to a team first and then they will be synced as part of team.
+Newly created people in Okta that are _not_ assigned to a team will **NOT** be synced to Codefresh.
+You should assign them to a team first, and then they will be synced as part of the team.

 ## Syncing of teams after initial SSO setup

-There are two ways that you can setup automatic syncing of teams.
+There are two ways that you can set up automatic syncing of teams.

-First you can create a Codefresh pipeline the runs the CLI command `codefresh synchronize teams my-okta-client-name -t okta` as explained in the [pipeline sync page]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/#syncing-of-teams-after-initial-sso-setup).
+First, you can create a Codefresh pipeline that runs the CLI command `codefresh synchronize teams my-okta-client-name -t okta` as explained in the [pipeline sync page]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/#syncing-of-teams-after-initial-sso-setup).

-Alternatively, you can setup completely automated syncing by enabling the auto-sync toggle found in the top right of the integration:
+Alternatively, you can set up completely automated syncing by enabling the auto-sync toggle found in the top right of the integration:

 {% include image.html
 lightbox="true"